 Dive!
 Dive!
 Dive!

-You need 40 dives to start the PADI Divemaster course and 60 dives to graduate.
-If you don’t have at least 40 dives yet, grab a tank and get going!
+You need 40 logged dives to start the PADI Divemaster course and 60 logged dives to earn the certification.
+If you don’t have at least 40 dives, grab a tank and get going!

-While you’ll dive a lot as part of your Divemaster training, you won’t necessarily make 20 dives.
+While you’ll dive a lot during your Divemaster training, you won’t necessarily make 20 dives.

-Picking up a few specialty certifications is a good way to improve your skills while getting the dives you need.
+Picking up a few PADI Specialty certifications is a good way to improve your skills while getting the dives you need.

 a diver with excellent buoyancy hovers like a genie